mjul/junie-django-lab/README.md

 # Junie Django Lab

 A Django project template with modern Python tooling.
+This project includes a basic Django setup with Django Admin enabled and SQLite as the database.

 ## Setup